Collectivity of Saint Martin: Arrival of Europeans

 It is commonly believed that Christopher Columbus named the island in honor of Saint Martin of Tours when he encountered it on his second voyage of discovery.
 However, he actually applied the name to the island now called Nevis when he anchored offshore on 11 November 1493, the feast day of Saint Martin.
-The confusion of numerous poorly charted small islands in the Leeward Islands meant that this name was accidentally transferred to the island now known as Saint-Martin/Sint Maarten.
+The confusion of numerous poorly charted small islands in the Leeward Islands meant that this name was accidentally transferred to the island now known as Saint-Martin.

 Nominally a Spanish territory, the island became the focus of the competing interest of the European powers, notably France and the United Provinces.
 Meanwhile, the Amerindian population began to decline precipitously, dying from diseases brought by the Europeans.

 In 1631, the Dutch built Fort Amsterdam on Saint Martin and the Dutch West India Company began mining salt there.
 Tensions between the Netherlands and Spain were already high due to the ongoing Eighty Years' War, and in 1633 the Spanish captured St Martin and drove off the Dutch colonists.
 The Dutch, under Peter Stuyvesant, attempted to regain control in 1644 but were unsuccessful.
 However, in 1648 the Eighty Years' War ended and the island lost its strategic and economic value to Spain.
 The Spanish abandoned it and the Dutch returned.
 The French also began settling, and rather than fight for control of the entire island the two powers agreed to divide it in two with the Treaty of Concordia.
 The first governor of French Saint Martin was Robert de Longvilliers.
 Various adjustments to the precise alignment of the border occurred, with the boundary settling at its current position by 1817.

 18th–19th centuries

-To work the new cotton, tobacco and sugar plantations the French and Dutch began importing large numbers of African slaves, who soon came to outnumber the Europeans.
-The French eventually abolished slavery in 1848, followed by the Dutch in 1863 (though after 1848, slavery had scarcely been enforceable as slaves could simply move from the Dutch to the French side of the island).
-Meanwhile, in 1763, Saint Martin was merged into France's Guadeloupe colony.
+During the 18th century, the French and Dutch developed cotton, tobacco, and sugar plantations on the island, leading to the importation of a significant number of African slaves, who eventually outnumbered the European settlers.
+The French abolished slavery on 28 May 1848, following a decree by the provisional government.
+This led to immediate repercussions on the Dutch side; for instance, the entire enslaved population of the Diamond Estate Plantation fled to the French side, where they were recognized as free individuals.
+The Dutch abolished slavery later, on 1 July 1863.
+Meanwhile, In 1763, Saint Martin was administratively merged into France's Guadeloupe colony.